Get in Touch

 (i) Positive zero error and its correction:

-The zero error is positive when the zero mark of the Vernier scale shifted towards the right side of the zero of main scale when jaws C and D are made to touch each other.
-In such case, measured length will be more than the actual length and, therefore, the zero error is called positive zero error.
-Hence, we have to subtract positive error from the actual error.
-If, for example, the 3rd Vernier mark coincides with any main scale reading as shown in the fig 1.3, then the Zero error is:
+The zero error is positive when the zero mark on the Vernier scale shifts towards the right side of the zero mark on the main scale when jaws C and D touch each other.
+In this case, the measured length will be more than the actual length and, therefore, the zero error is called positive zero error.
+Hence, we have to subtract the positive error from the obtained reading.
+If, for example, the 3rd Vernier mark coincides with any main scale mark as shown in Fig 1.3, then the Zero error is:

 Zero error = 0.03 cm